-The simplest asynchronous learning definition possible is also probably the most accurate.
-It is any classroom format or model that provides instructors and students alike with the flexibility to work in their own time.
-The literal meaning of the word asynchronous itself is out of time or not in time, as in all the parts of the course are moving independently of each other instead of sharing a schedule.
+The simplest possible definition of asynchronous learning is also probably the most accurate.
+It’s any classroom format or model that provides instructors and students alike with the flexibility to work in their own time.
+The literal meaning of the word asynchronous itself is “out of time” or “not in time”, as if all the parts of the course are moving independently of each other instead of sharing a schedule.

 Features of Asynchronous Learning